Jensvanderweide/DutchCrowS/README.md

 - **Likelihood mode**: Scores sentence pairs based on log-likelihood using a causal language model.
 - **Prompt mode**: Uses a prompt template to assess model biases.

-Each evaluation function will log or save relevant metrics such as:

-- Stereotype scores
-- Bias directionality

 ---